Kevinl-code/-Sales-Trend-Analysi/README.md

 1. Install SQLite or open **DB Browser for SQLite**.
 2. Load the `online_sales.db`.
 3. Run queries from `online_sales.sql`.
-4. View and export results.
+4. View and export results as pdf

 ---